Beach-fringed and beautiful, Mirissa is the perfect getaway spot for cracking a Sri Lankan cold beer and dipping your feet in the Indian Ocean.

 At least, that’s what most visitors to this corner of south-western Sri Lanka are in for.
 Others might come to hit the hardcore surf breaks, party the night away in chilled bamboo bars, or relax in some of the best local guesthouses and B&Bs on the island.

 Mirissa pokes out of the south-western edge of Sri Lanka.
-It occupies a sort of headland that makes up one end of huge Weligama Bay.
+It occupies a sort of headland that makes up one end of the huge Weligama Bay.

-How to get to Mirissa.
+How to Get to Mirissa

 One of the most enjoyable ways is by train.
-Services link to Weligama town from Colombo Fort, stopping at loads of the other popular beach destinations down Lanka’s western coast as they go.
+Services link to Weligama town from Colombo Fort.
+And stopping at loads of the other popular beach destinations down Lanka’s western coast as they go.

 Local buses are a good alternative.
 They’re certainly more frequent and offer links to smaller towns further east.
 You can use them to arrive in Mirissa from Matara, Dickwella, or Tangalle.

 Private taxis to Mirissa from Bandaranaike International Airport will be priced at around 12000 LKR.
 You can usually reduce that with some determined bartering.